msalsas/facial-vision-agent/README.md

-# Hair Vision Agent
+# Facial Vision Agent

-AI-powered agent for analyzing hair and facial features from images.
+AI-powered agent for analyzing facial features and hair from images.
 Specialized in visual feature extraction only.

 ## Features